Meet Our Fundraisers > AJ Gonzales

 AJ’s FOP does not restrict his ability to learn and enjoy life.
 He is smart, funny and loving.
 He absolutely loves school and he’s very talkative when he wants to be but will be shy until he gets to know everyone.
 AJ is always smiling.

 AJ really likes music, art, library, and computers at school.
 He also loves playing baseball for the

 Miracle League and he absolutely loves Sled Hockey.
 Superheroes are a favorite and AJ believes his extra bones are part of his superpowers.
 Playing Pokeman cards and card games with his dad is one of AJ’s favorite things to do, along with Legos and video games.

 When AJ was turning 9, he decided he wanted to have a lemonade stand to raise money so he and his friends could “get a medicine to make us feel better.”
 He and his family hosted the “When Life Gives You Lemons, AJ Makes Lemonade” lemonade stand.
 AJ’s stand raised over $6,600 to support the IFOPA.

 Please help us support the International FOP Association by making a donation.
 The process is fast, easy, and secure.
 The funds raised will go to research grants working on the treatment of FOP, other IFOPA needs and one day, A CURE.

 All donations will go directly to the IFOPA to help fund research and are tax-deductible.
 The IFOPA is a 501(c)(3) nonprofit organization.
-If your company has a matching program, please contact Cathryn Roys, IFOPA Community Fundraising Manager, via +1 843-709-3244 or email.
+If your company has a matching program, please contact Cathryn Roys, IFOPA Fundraising and Special Projects Manager, via +1 843-709-3244 or email.